Child Passenger Safety

 Step 4: Seat Belts

 Use a lap and shoulder belt when the seat belts fit your child properly.
 The lap belt should be low and snug across your child’s upper thighs.
 The shoulder belt should lie across the middle of their chest and shoulder.
 Children should be tall enough to comfortably bend their knees over the edge of the back seat with their back against the vehicle seat.
+All children under age 13 should ride in the back seat.

 - New York State Governor's Traffic Safety Committee